isaac-pj/vr-store/wiki.md

 # Use External Template

-NO - Create template by default components registring a new primitive NO - Use web component to insert template by shadow DOM NO - Use custom elements to insert components by shadow DOM OK - Insert template with webpack on init step by javascript
+OK - Create template by default components registring a new primitive // Caution!
+AFRAME.registerPrimitive is deprecated NO - Use web component to insert template by shadow DOM // Shadow Dom isn't supported NO - Use custom elements to insert components by shadow DOM // Shadow Dom isn't supported OK - Insert template with webpack on init step by javascript

+- Custom elements V1 specification on A-Frame 1.4.0 version
 - Use component from default external template of aframe
 - Insert template directily in the DOM on init method of a component
 - Build the index.html including the templates and components with webpack
+- Create empty tags (components) on index.html that will be replaced by the template html in run time
+- Make the component in js to receive params and return template html
+- components using angle command liner

+# Generate Component

+- create a command line tool to generate component